d2l-ai/d2l-vi/chapter_appendix_math/single-variable-calculus_vn.md

 and see that as we send $\epsilon \rightarrow 0$, the right hand term goes to zero as well.
 -->

-và thấy rằng khi $\epsilon \rightarrow 0$, vế phải cũng tiến về không.
+và thấy rằng khi $\epsilon \rightarrow 0$, số hạng bên phải cũng tiến về không.

 <!--
 Finally, with the chain rule, we can again progress as before using :eqref:`eq_small_change` and see that